 It’s time.
-You’re getting organized.
-Finally.
-Kudos on making the smart homeowner choice, but don’t get too self-congratulatory while you’re still in the IKEA parking lot.
-Organization is about giving everything the right place (sometimes the donation bin), and while that sounds straightforward, it’s pretty easy to choose the wrong places, turning your attempt at a tidier home into wasted effort.
-We’ve compiled our top decluttering faux pas to save you from making these home organization mistakes.
+You’re finally getting organized.
+Kudos for taking the first steps.
+However, don’t get too self-congratulatory while you’re still in the IKEA parking lot.
+Getting organized is about giving everything the right place.
+Or sometimes, in the right donation bin.
+While that sounds straightforward, it’s pretty easy to choose the wrong places.
+This can turn your attempt at a tidier home into a wasted effort.
+In order to help, we’ve compiled some decluttering faux pas to save you from making home organization mistakes.

 Trying to Do It in One Fell Swoop